mastbaum/pytunia/README.md

 In addition to testing compilation on various platform (a la buildbot), it can perform functional tests (scripted in Python), static tests, or any other task describable in a Python module.
 The provided tasks assume git as the VCS and scons as the build system, but these are easily modified for your application.
 Branch "svn" provides an SVN-compatible version.

-These tasks are run on a grid of slave nodes, which need not share any resources, have zero state, and run no client-side software.
+These tasks are run on a grid of slave nodes, which need not share any resources, have zero state, and run no client-side software except a Python interpreter.

 Results of all tests are stored in a CouchDB database and available to users via a web interface.